quixio/quix-docs/docs/platform/what-is-quix.md

 ## Next steps

-* Our Quickstart - get data into Quix and display it in less than 10 minutes
+* [Quickstart](../platform/quickstart.md) - get data into Quix and display it in less than 10 minutes
-* Quix Tour: Build a complete pipeline in less than 30 minutes
+* [Quix Tour](../platform/quixtour/overview.md) - build a complete pipeline in less than 30 minutes
-* The art of the possible (https://www.youtube.com/watch?v=0cr19MfATfY)
+* Watch [a video]((https://www.youtube.com/watch?v=0cr19MfATfY)) on the art of the possible with Quix